verbose-void/chrome-controller/README.md

 #### Add to your browser [here](https://chrome.google.com/webstore/detail/chrome-controller/nilnjekagachinflbdkanmblmjpaimhl?hl=en-US&gl=US "Chrome Extension Page").
 #### Have an idea / bug to report?
 Create an issue [here](https://github.com/McCrearyD/Chrome_Controller/issues/new "Create a New Issue").

+ ## Developers:

+ ### Setting up your development environment:
+ 1. Clone this repository.
+ 2. Make sure you have Google Chrome installed.
+ 3. In the google chrome address bar, type `chrome://extensions`.
+In the top left corner, click `load unpacked`.
+This will ask for a folder, navigate to where you cloned the repository.
+ 4. Bang!
+You now can reload your webpages and make source code modifications.
+ 5. Deploying your build can be done by zipping up the contents of your source code version and creating a pull request with that zip file as an attachment.
+Make sure you update the `manifest.json` with an updated version number.